CruzHacks/cruzhacks-2020-test-DB/README.md

     - Username: `admin`
     - Password: `test`

-The default Postgres port is 5432.
+The default Postgres TCP port is 5432.

 #### Tables
 `NULL` fields are optional